cuipengfei/BlogCode/notes/Udemy AWS.md

 * How to force all IAM users to use MFA?

 * Relationship between key concepts of IAM. (user, group, role, policy)

+Roles are more secure than saving access key id and secret access key.
+Roles can be assigned to EC2.
+Roles are global, can be used in all regions.

+Can use roles to grant access, safer than access key id and secret key.

 ## S3